iFactory3D/Firmware/README.md

 - Start printer and wait
 - You're finished!

-### Contact us if you run into any kind of issues.
+### Contact us if you run into any kind of issue.
 We are always glad to help you!